 Cross Country Skiing in Sault Ste.
 Marie

 Sault Ste.
-Marie/Algoma has many features in its favour that allow for some of the best Nordic skiing you’ll find in North America.
+Marie/Algoma has many features that allow for some of the best Nordic skiing you’ll find in North America.

 - The Canadian Shield, a vast wilderness region resting on 2 billion-year old rock, provides river flats to mountain tops for all-terrain skiing.